mpguerra/user-goals-oauth-api-gateway/README.md

   ngx.header.content_type = "application/json; charset=utf-8"
   ngx.say({'{"access_token": "'.. access_token .. '", "token_type": "bearer"}'})
 ```
-4. In nginx.lua, when checking for access_token validity for a particular user (in my particular example) we extract the userid from the call to the API and concatenate it with the access_token sent:
+4 - In nginx.lua, when checking for access\_token validity for a particular user (in my particular example) we extract the userid from the call to the API and concatenate it with the access\_token sent:
 ```lua
 function oauth(params, service)
   local res = ngx.location.capture("/_threescale/toauth_authorize?access_token="..